Episcopal Diocese of South Carolina

 The Episcopal Diocese of South Carolina (EDOSC), known as The Episcopal Church in South Carolina from January 2013 until September 2019, is a diocese of the Episcopal Church.
 The diocese covers an area of 24 counties in the eastern part of the U.S. state of South Carolina.
 The see city is Charleston, home to Grace Church Cathedral and the diocesan headquarters.
 The western portion of the state forms the Episcopal Diocese of Upper South Carolina.
 As a diocese of the Episcopal Church, the Diocese of South Carolina is part of the worldwide Anglican Communion and traces its heritage to the beginnings of Christianity.

+In 2024, the diocese reported average Sunday attendance (ASA) of 2,668 persons.
+The most recent membership statistics (2023) showed 7,995 persons in 33 churches.

 In a 2012 schism, Bishop Mark Lawrence and the majority of the leaders and parishes of the historical Diocese of South Carolina departed from the Episcopal Church.
 Lawrence's group considered their departure to be an official act of the diocese.
 The Episcopal Church disagreed, noting that its constitution and canons do not allow a diocese to unilaterally withdraw, and recognized the remaining parishes and individuals as its continuing diocese, under the new name "Episcopal Church in South Carolina".
 Charles G. vonRosenberg was installed as the new bishop provisional of the diocese in January 2013.
 Lawrence's group joined the Anglican Church in North America, and later became known as the Anglican Diocese of South Carolina (ADOSC).

 Both parties claimed ownership of diocesan property, including not only church buildings but also the name "Episcopal Diocese of South Carolina", and related names and marks.
 These claims were the subject of protracted legal battles.
 On August 2, 2017, the South Carolina Supreme Court held in a split decision that twenty-nine of the parishes in the lawsuit and the St. Christopher Camp and Conference Center are the property of the Episcopal Church in South Carolina and must be returned, but that the seven remaining parish properties are owned by the Anglican Diocese of South Carolina.
 The South Carolina Supreme Court's decision did not answer the question of who owned the use of the name "Episcopal Diocese of South Carolina", and other associated marks.
 On September 19, 2019, a federal court awarded the names and intellectual property to the Episcopal Church and its South Carolina diocese.
 In 2022, a final ruling of the South Carolina Supreme Court awarded eight parish properties from the ADOSC to the EDOSC, and the two dioceses agreed to settle all remaining litigation over diocesan property, names and seals, with the EDOSC retaining the name, seal and most of the property.

 As of 2021, the Episcopal Diocese of South Carolina is led by Ruth Woodliff-Stanley, who was consecrated as the 15th bishop of the diocese on October 2, 2021.